 We followed our proven process of buying a domain name that someone else already owns for this particular client.
 But if you are wondering how to do the same thing for yourself, you’re reading the right blog post.

 Let’s look at the steps to purchasing a website domain someone else owns, whether you should use a domain broker service, and what the steps would be if you choose to go with a domain broker service.

 The first step to purchasing a domain someone owns is to find out who currently owns it.
 You can use the WHOIS domain lookup link: https://lookup.icann.org/.

 Try to find the contact information for the owner.
-The contact information typically will be private, but email addresses like [email protected] or [email protected] are often forwarded to the correct owner.
+The contact information typically will be private, but email addresses like privacy@ or info@ are often forwarded to the correct owner.
 Give it a try!

-Most web admins won’t reply to you, but just one small piece of information can help you dig deeper and find out who can help you.
+Most web admins won’t reply, but just one small piece of information can help you dig deeper and find out who can help you.

 2. Negotiate a price